PIH/petl/README.md

 This type of job supports a single extraction query from MySQL which streams into a newly dropped and created SqlServer table.

-One of the primary initial use cases of PETL was to facilitate extrating data from an OpenMRS MySQL database and loading it into a SqlServer database, either on-prem or in the cloud, to enable PowerBI DirectQuery to use it as a data source.
+One of the primary initial use cases of PETL was to facilitate extracting data from an OpenMRS MySQL database and loading it into a SqlServer database, either on-prem or in the cloud, to enable DirectQuery to use it as a data source.

 One can find many examples of this type of job in our PIH EMR configuration.
 In our PIH EMR instances, typically we have PETL configured to read jobs from the `.OpenMRS/configuration/pih/petl/jobs` directory,